secMathias/Rasa-Chatbot/README.md

 We welcome contributions!
 Please feel free to open issues or submit pull requests to suggest new features or improve existing functionality.

 ---

-Let me know if you'd like to modify any other sections or if you need further improvements!